Dinosaur Valley Race Guide

 Refunds are subject to a $25 Administration Fee September 1st through September 30th

-Refunds are subject to a $35 Administration Fee October 1st to October 20th
+Refunds are subject to a $35 Administration Fee October 1st to November 17th (2 days before race day)

 Want to transfer your race entry to a friend?
 Bib transfers will be allowed until October 1st with a $15 Administration Fee.
 After that at the discretion of the Race Director's available time for an administration fee of $30.
 NO TRANSFERS ALLOWED ON RACE DAY.
 If we've already committed the available swag (like shirts), your friend taking your bib gets whatever sizes/stuff you signed up for (no switches).

-If downgrading distances and the lower distance costs less than you paid, you can get a refund for the difference minus the admin fee shown above in the refund schedule.
-Refunds for distance downgrades will only be granted until October 20th.
+If downgrading distances and the lower distance costs less than you paid, you can get a refund for the difference minus the admin fee shown above in the refund schedule until October 20.
+Distance downgrades after October 20 will not receive a refund.

-If downgrading distances and the lower distance now costs more than when you originally paid, you will owe the difference, plus a $5 administrative fee.
+If downgrading distances and the lower distance now costs more than when you originally paid, you will owe the difference.

 You can only change distances while that distance has spots still available.